zjzshyq/zjzshyq.github.io/USL_final_paper.md

 matrix is.
 Usually, we can simply use linear regression in a supervised learning task to get the features’ weights which determine the output value Y. In this paper, we try to use PCA to pick features by the values with the largest proportion in each eigenvector.

-The result of the first line means that feature 6 with the highest proportion in component 1 is 0.44.
+</br>The result of the first line means that feature 6 with the highest proportion in
+component 1 is 0.44.
+Feature 6 represents the average score of museums which means people from East Asia are keen on museums when they were travelling.

 ```python
 important_ratio_bottom = []
 important_ratio_height = []